jamieredding/pair-stairs/docker/teams-disabled/README.md

 You can mount your own [application.properties](/backend/src/main/resources/application.properties) file to `/opt/application.properties` to override the defaults.

+> [!WARNING]
+> Please use the [application.properties](./application.properties) in this directory as a starting point for your properties,
+> not the one in the backend source directory.
+>
+> It specifically disables teams support and removes all properties related to login.

 If you don't need to override all the properties, consider using spring-boot's environment variable binding functionality ([link](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.external-config.typesafe-configuration-properties.relaxed-binding.environment-variables)).